Kirsten Schaffer, Executive Director

 Katherine Spada, Communications Manager

-Katherine Spada is an avid writer, storyteller, and L.A. native.
-After receiving her B.A. with a dual major in Literature and Film Studies, and a stint living in Sydney, Australia, she started her career working at Universal Pictures, Sony Pictures Animation, and Columbia Pictures.
-In 2008 she became one of the founding Board members of the Claremont in Entertainment and Media alumni network.
-Her shift into the nonprofit world led her to work as the Coordinator of Volunteer Programs, and later, Social Media Manager for the Greater Los Angeles Zoo Association.
-Her social media work has been featured in The New York Times, Los Angeles Times, Boston Globe, Forbes, LAist, and more.
+Katherine Spada is a writer, storyteller, and L.A. native.
+After receiving her B.A. with a dual major in Literature and Film Studies, and a stint living in Sydney, Australia, she began her career working at Universal Pictures, Sony Pictures Animation, and Columbia Pictures.
+In 2008 she became one of the founding board members of the Claremont in Entertainment and Media alumni network.
+Her shift into the nonprofit space led her to work as the Social Media Manager for the Greater Los Angeles Zoo Association.
+Her work has been featured in The New York Times, Los Angeles Times, Boston Globe, Forbes, LAist, and more.
+As a digital marketing professional, she has received a PRism Award from the Public Relations Society of America, L.A. chapter, and guest lectured at UCLA Extension.
 Outside of work, she hosts the popular Beverly Hills 90210 podcast “The Blaze with Lizzie and Kat,” and has performed onstage at venues including the Upright Citizens Brigade, Flappers Comedy Club, the Hollywood Fringe Festival, and Comic Con.

 Whitney Skauge, Program Coordinator